 Beginning September 30, 2014, Section 18j requires a local road agency to certify to the Department of Transportation that it satisfies one of the following conditions with respect to transportation employees:

--- The local road agency complies with one of the following: a) if the local road agency offers medical benefits to its employees, it complies with the Publicly Funded Health Insurance Contribution Act, or b) the local road agency does not offer medical benefits to its employees.
+-- The local road agency complies with one of the following: a) if the local road agency offers medical benefits to its employees, it is in compliance with the Publicly Funded Health Insurance Contribution Act, or b) the local road agency does not offer medical benefits to its employees.

 The Department may withhold all or part of the local road agency's Michigan Transportation Fund distributions for the duration of noncompliance.

 Section 18j also requires a local road agency to maintain a searchable website accessible by the public at no cost that includes specified information.